Timmy93/M3uParser/README.md

 ## Requirements
   - Python 3.5 (or greater)
   - PyYAML library:
-    - For local use: `pip install PyYAML`
+    - For local use: `pip3 install PyYAML`

-    - For a system wide use:
-      - Debian-based: `sudo apt-get install python-yaml`
-      - RPM-based `sudo yum install python-yaml`
+## Use
+It allows to parse a m3u file and to filter, download, move and rename files.